lostintangent/gistpad/README.md

 ### Readme

 If you'd like to give your playground an introduction, you can create a file in the playground called `README.md` (or `README.markdown`), and by default, it's contents will be rendered above the playground code in the preview window.
+When a playground is opened, the `README.md` file isn't opened, which allows the playground to be focused on the core code assets (e.g. `index.html`, `script.js`), and allow the preview window to include embedded documentation.

 ### Modules